 - Employee elective deferrals

-- Employer matching contributions

 - Employer nonelective contributions

+- Employer safe harbor contributions

 - Employee rollover contributions

 ARTICLE I PARTICIPATION IN THE PLAN

 How do I participate in the Plan?

 Provided you are not an Excluded Employee, you can begin participating under the Plan once you have satisfied the eligibility requirements and reached your Entry Date, except as indicated below for reclassified employees.
 The following describes Excluded Employees, the eligibility requirements and Entry Dates that apply.
 You should contact the Plan Administrator if you have questions about the timing of your Plan participation.